 INTEL ENCORE FELLOWS: A PATHWAY TO A NEW STAGE OF WORK AND CONTRIBUTION

 Intel Encore Career Fellowships are aimed at active Intel US employees who are retiring and wish to transition to a new stage of work with local nonprofit organizations, where they help the organization build capacity, operate more efficiently, and, ultimately, have a broader impact on their communities.

-In the first two years of the program, 200 retiring Intel employees have become Encore Fellows, demonstrating that the the Encore Career Fellowships Program fits exceptionally well with Intel’s U.S. Retirement Services’ goal of making the important life transition beyond midlife work into a positive experience for its workers and the company.
+In the first two years of the program, 200 retiring Intel employees became Encore Fellows, demonstrating that the Encore Career Fellowships Program fits exceptionally well with Intel’s U.S. Retirement Services’ goal of making the important life transition beyond midlife work into a positive experience for its workers and the company.

 The program offers eligible retirees:

 - purposeful and flexible work beyond retirement (includes a stipend);